Attraction 52 / 54

 Fountain

-In 2002, when the square was reconfigured to resemble its original 19th century layout, a fountain was added in the center, featuring jets that spray directly from the payment.
+In the middle of the square is a quiet park that takes up most of the space.
+In 2002, when the park was reconfigured to resemble its original nineteenth-century layout, a fountain was added in the center, featuring jets that spray directly from the pavement.
 It has become a favorite play area for local children.